|brazil: 2007 Trip report|

 From the two lookout towers we could see plenty of Marsh Deer and feral Pigs moving around the wetlands.
 A Toco Toucan was feeding at the top of the other, smaller, lookout tower.

-The guys at the lodge wanted me to set up a mist night to try to catch some bats and after dinner we’d caught a couple of Jamaican Fruit-eating Bats.
+The guys at the lodge wanted me to set up a mist night to try to catch some bats and after dinner we’d caught a couple of Flat-faced Fruit-eating Bats (Artibeus planirostris).

 At 20.00 we headed out for a night drive.
 The night was a few degrees warmer than the past few evenings which may have helped the animals come out in force.
 We spent the first hour driving around the block of land across the highway from the lodge (the Passo Da Ema).
 A hundred metres down the road we saw a Grey Four-eyed Opossum in a tree, soon followed by the first of about ten Crab-eating Foxes and six Crab-eating Raccoons together with a few Red Brocket Deer.
 We also had the best views yet of a Giant Anteater.